cloudflare/pint/docs/checks/promql/series.md

 - `ignoreMetrics` - list of regexp matchers, if a metric is missing from Prometheus but the name matches any of provided regexp matchers then pint will only report a warning, instead of a bug level report.
+- `ignoreMatchingElsewhere` - list of [metric selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors), when `promql/series` validates if `foo` is present on Prometheus
+  `promA` but if finds it on another Prometheus (`promB`) and the time series found on `promB` match any of the selector specified here, then pint won't report `foo` as missing.
 - `ignoreLabelsValue` - allows to configure a global list of label **names** for which pint should **NOT** report problems if there's a query that uses a **value** that does not exist.
   This can be also set per rule using `# pint rule/set promql/series ignore/label-value $labelName`